denhamd17/ProjectMinesweeper/ProgressUpdate.md

 ### What did your team do last week?

 * We continued working on networking and finished most of the graphical interface.
+At this point, we now have the game working to the point where it now needs more polishing and other additions such as a lobby system.

 ### What will your team do this week?